VisLab/EEG-Pipelines/README.md

 ### Add the pipelines to your path by executing:
     runEEGPipelineProjectPaths

+### Matlab required toolboxes:
+The pipelines assume the MATLAB statistics toolbox.
+Computation of the spectral fingerprints assumes the MATLAB wavelet toolbox.

 ## Data preparation

 **Channel locations:** The input `EEG.set` file MUST have channel locations included.
 Furthermore, the